Jing Hu is a Doctoral Student pursuing in the Center for Geospatial Analytics at North Carolina (NC) State University.

 and a faculty fellow in the Center for Geospatial Analytics at NC State University.

-Jing’s undergraduate research is on modeling carbon and water cycles in relation to land-use and land-cover change with satellite time-series data.
+Jing’s undergraduate research is modeling carbon and water cycles in relation to land-use and land-cover change using satellite time-series data, under the supervision of Prof. Conghe Song.

-The work aims to understand the impacts of forest management on the environment and people’s livelihoods.
+The aim is to understand the impacts of forest management on the environment and people’s livelihoods.

-She receives an award in 2023 from the Summer Undergraduate Research Fellowship at UNC.
+She receives an award from the 2023 Summer Undergraduate Research Fellowship at the University of North Carolina at Chapel Hill (UNC).

 With a student internship, Jing joined the 2024 Esri Developer Summit.